rojarsmith/bitdove-hawkbit/docs/content/apis/dmf_api.md

 ### PING

-hawkBit allows DMF clients to check the availability of the DMF service.
+Bitdove allows DMF clients to check the availability of the DMF service.
 For this scenario DMF specifies a PING message that can be sent by the client:

 Header  | Description                      | Type                           | Mandatory
 ------- | -------------------------------- | ------------------------------ | -------------------------------------------------------------